House Poor: What It Means And How To Avoid It

 Refinance Your House

-One way to get yourself out of trouble is to refinance your house.
+Refinancing can help homeowners get out of financial trouble.
 This may be an option if you don’t have cash on hand to recast your mortgage.
+Take into account the following facts, though, before pulling the trigger on a refinance:

 - You may lose equity in your home.